carstenbauer/ThreadPinningCore.jl/README.md

 This package will be a backend of [ThreadPinning.jl](https://github.com/carstenbauer/ThreadPinning.jl).
 You may use it directly as a more lightweight alternative.
 Note, however, that you will need to specify the CPU threads - to which the Julia threads should be pinned - by OS indices ("physical" indices).

+## Supported operating systems

+**Only Linux is fully and officially supported.** However, you can install and load the package (`using ThreadPinningCore`) without any issues on all operating systems.
+It's only when you call functions that you will see error messages.

 ## Usage
 ```julia
 julia> using ThreadPinningCore